 You’ll get caught up with what is going on in those worlds, which will be good for your mind as well as your job search, and you’ll meet new people.
 And once you have expanded your network, keep it alive so you can help others with their job search or other life challenges as well as having fun.

 Just Another “Learning Experience”

 And that’s the good news, as far as I’m concerned.
 When I stop learning new things, life won’t be much fun.
-You have accomplished very difficult things in your life, you can find a job in 2013.
+You have accomplished very difficult things in your life, you can find a job now.
 Just keep on learning, and consider that learning a benefit, helping you stay young.